How Much Does a Professional Website Cost in the UK?

 What is the typical price range for small business websites in the UK?

-Small business brochure sites (usually 5–10 pages) fall into clear tiers that map to common needs and budgets.
-A basic option uses a template with client-supplied content, covering responsive layout, a contact form and basic SEO — often at the lower freelance end.
+Small-business brochure sites (usually 5–10 pages) fall into clear tiers that align with common needs and budgets.
+A basic option uses a template with client-supplied content, covering responsive layout, a contact form, and basic SEO — often at the lower end of the freelance range.
 A standard agency build adds a bespoke layout, image sourcing, conversion-focused templates and on-page SEO, landing in the mid-range.
 A premium package includes custom illustrations, professional copy and photography, staff training and a support retainer — pushing the project to the top of the small-agency band.
 Each added deliverable increases cost but also clarifies business value.

 How much does an e-commerce website cost in the UK?

-E-commerce pricing is driven by product count, checkout complexity, shipping rules and third-party integrations like inventory or CRM systems.
+E-commerce pricing is driven by product count, checkout complexity, shipping rules, and third-party integrations such as inventory or CRM systems.
 A starter WooCommerce shop with a small catalogue and standard plugins can sit in the lower agency range.
-Shops that need subscriptions, marketplace connections, complex shipping tiers or enhanced security move into the mid-to-high agency band.
-If you require bespoke integrations or large data imports, costs can approach bespoke application budgets because of extra development, testing and optimisation.
+Shops that require subscriptions, marketplace connections, complex shipping tiers, or enhanced security fall into the mid-to-high agency band.
+If you require bespoke integrations or large data imports, costs can approach bespoke application budgets due to additional development, testing, and optimisation.
 Remember to budget for transaction fees, plugin licences and scalable hosting as sales grow.

 Which factors influence the cost of a professional website in the UK?

 Price comes down to scope, complexity and ongoing services.
 Design, functionality, content and SEO are the main cost drivers.
-More complex design means extra discovery and UI work; more functionality increases development time (plugins versus custom code); and professional content and SEO demand specialist skills.
+More complex design requires additional discovery and UI work; more functionality increases development time (plugins versus custom code); and professional content and SEO demand specialised skills.
 Prioritising features by business impact helps keep costs focused on what actually improves conversions and visibility.

 The primary cost factors are:

-• Design complexity: Custom UX, animations and bespoke graphics need more design and front-end development hours.
+• Design complexity: Custom UX, animations, and bespoke graphics require additional design and front-end development hours.

 • Functionality: Booking systems, CRMs, memberships and custom APIs add engineering and testing time.